ishutin/telegram-bot/README.md

 $handler = (new UpdateEventHandler())
     ->on(UpdateEventHandler::EVENT_MESSAGE, $actionHandler); // Handle all messages

-// Attach UpdateEventHandler to app
+// attach UpdateEventHandler to app
 $app->attachHandler($handler);

 $app->run();